GiN2K/pygameProjects/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pygame.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the dependencies.

 ```bash
 pip install pygame